RedPointGlobal/redpoint-rpi/docs/greenfield.md

 helm upgrade --install rpi ./chart -f my-overrides.yaml -n redpoint-rpi
 ```

-You can skip the rest of this guide if you use the scaffolder.
+You can skip the rest of this guide if you use the Interaction CLI.

 ---